TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 **Clienteling:** Customers who have a one-to-one relationship with a Bloomingdale's sales associate and no longer wish to receive e-mails from that associate may contact the associate directly and opt-out of receiving those e-mails.

-**Mobile Marketing**: To opt-out of mobile marketing, you may:
+**Mobile Marketing**: To opt-out of mobile marketing for a specific mobile number, you may:

-*   reply STOP to any Bloomingdale's text message on your mobile phone/wireless device,
+*   Reply STOP to 25666 on your mobile phone/wireless device.
+You will receive a confimation text that you have been opted out.
-*   contact Customer Service at 1-888-922-7026
+*   Or contact Customer Service at 1-888-922-7026
 *   contact us by regular mail at Bloomingdale's Customer Service, Attn: Privacy Office, P.O.
 Box 8215, Mason, OH 45040

 Note: Please allow 3-5 business days after contacting us to process your request.
 We do not share your mobile number with any third parties for marketing purposes.